The HWRC is at 92-98 Nuffield Road, Poole. Use postcode BH17 0RS if you have a sat nav.

 Lane 1: Residents with cars, cars with trailers and small vans access the site via lane 1 under a height restriction which allows a maximum vehicle/trailer height of 2.1m (6ft 10”).
 This lane is available at all times that the site is open.

-Lane 2: Larger vans and ‘flat bed’ vehicles need to enter via the second lane.
+Lane 2: Larger vans and ‘flat bed’ vehicles (up to 3.5 tonnes) need to enter via the second lane.
 These vehicles should pull up to the barrier in the second lane and if the gate is not open, use the intercom on the adjacent fence to request access via wider gates.
 This lane is available for use on Wednesdays only.

 All vehicles leaving the site will exit via a separate lane on the north side of the site.
 Vehicles must give way to vehicles on Nuffield Road.